-Council meetings commence at 18:30
+Meetings of Council and the Emergency Committee commence at 18:30

-Committee meetings commence at 19:00 (or when the previous Council Meeting finishes)
+Other committee meetings commence at 19:00 (or when the previous Council Meeting finishes)

 During the Coronavirus outbreak the schedule of meetings of council has changed.
 Meetings will be held electronically and when needed, rather than to a schedule.
 When meetings are called information will appear here.
 Council has formed an Emergency Committee to act on the response to the pandemic.
 Other committees are currently suspended.